 To start a walking group, start by spreading the word.
 Talk up your walking group among your family members, friends and neighbors.
 Use your Facebook or Twitter accounts to reach out to interested friends and friends of friends.
 You might be surprised to find that you're surrounded by people who are ready to lace up their walking shoes — and hold each other accountable for regular exercise.

 Maybe you'd prefer recruiting colleagues.
 Ask your employer about having a friendly workplace competition.
-Challenge those in your work group to a pedometer contest, for example.
+Challenge those in your work group to an activity tracker contest, for example.
 The group that achieves the most steps takes home bragging rights or a simple prize.
 Or, keep track of the number of minutes of activity for the group and see who comes out on top each week.

 See more In-depth